PLEASE NOTE THAT YOU MUST MEET WITH THE INTERNSHIP COORDINATOR DR. DANIELLE MCGURRIN BEFORE ARRANGING AN INTERNSHIP.

 - Background check required and may take up to 4-6 weeks.

 - Opportunities for interns are to assist the Center's participants to access Criminal Justice system, help participants to go through the restraining order process.
-Interns will learn information about various agencies DA’s Office, Multnomah County Court, Legal Aid Services of Oregon, Department of Human Services, Portland Police Bureau DVRU, Multnomah County DVERT project, community-based victim services and will be working with representatives of these agencies on a daily basis
+Interns will learn information about various agencies DA’s Office, Multnomah County Court, Legal Aid Services of Oregon, Department of Human Services, Portland Police Bureau DVRU, Multnomah County DVERT project, community-based victim services and will be working with representatives of these agencies on a daily basis, — talk with Karina Rutova, the Gateway Center’s Program Coordinator, to help match your desired experiences with what they have to offer.

 - The Center provides co-location of governmental and community based agencies and provides comprehensive services for victims of domestic violence.